Last updated on April 5th, 2022 at 01:54 am

 Solar Power Plants

 Via thousands of solar panels, harnessed solar energy is converted to electricity to power homes.
-Solar power plants are green alternatives to the conventional coal-fired power plants which release a lot of harmful gases and pollutants in their emissions.
+Solar power plants are green alternatives to the conventional coal-fired power plants that release harmful emissions.

-Solar thermal plants collect and concentrate sunlight using reflectors for producing the heat needed to generate electricity.
+- Solar thermal plants collect and concentrate sunlight using reflectors to produce the heat needed to generate electricity.
 The light is focused onto a receiver, which contains a fluid that will be heated and circulated in the receiver for producing steam.
-The steam is utilised for powering a turbine that powers a generator to produce electricity.
+This steam is utilised for powering a turbine that powers a generator to produce electricity.

 Due to government incentives and enhancing of property value, there have been increasing number of homeowners installing solar panels on their rooftops.
 Among the US states, California is the leader in the amount of solar-generated electricity.